aljazsim/cli-typescript-code-organizer/README.md

 ### Declaration dependencies

-If `tsco` detects module member declaration dependencies it will skip organizing module members as it might cause a compile error after compilation.
+If `tsco` detects module member declaration dependencies and tries to resolve them when organizing module members.
 In example below declaration of variable a1 depends on the declaration of variable a3.
-If a1 were declared first we would get a compile error.
-Any class, interface or type members would still get organized, same goes for import statements.
+If variable a1 were declared first we would get a compile error.

 ```typescript
 const a3 = 5;